Risotto di carciofi (artichoke risotto)

 Directions

 • Fill up a bowl with cold water and the lemon juice.
-Remove outer leaves from the artichokes, the leaves tops and most of the stem.
+Remove leaves until you get to the soft ones, leaves tops and most of the stem from the artichokes.
 Cut them in quarters and scoop away any hairy parts from the core.
-Every time you make a cut, ensure you dip them in the lemony water
+Cut the flesh in cubes.
+Every time you make a cut, dip them in the lemony water to prevent oxidation.

-• Heat the oil in a large pan on a medium heat, then add the onion, the artichokes wedges and a generous pinch of salt.
-Sweat down until soft (about 5 minutes).
+• Heat the oil in a large pan on a medium heat, then add the onion, the artichokes and a generous pinch of salt.
+Cook for 5 minutes or until soft.

-• Add some of the lemony water, enough to half cover the artichokes, bring to a simmer and cook down for 10 minutes, until the artichokes are soft but still have a bit of a bite.
+• Add enough lemony water to almost cover the artichokes, bring to a simmer and cook for 10 minutes, until the artichokes are tender.

 • Add the rice and toast it in the pan for a couple of minutes, stirring with a wooden spoon to keep it from catching, until it becomes translucent.

-• Start adding the stock, a ladle at a time.
+• Add the stock, a ladle at a time.
 Simmer the rice, stirring often to release the starch from (which is what gives you a creamy risotto), and until the rice has absorbed all the liquid.
 Keep the heat on medium.

-• Once the rice is cooked (you might not need to use all the stock), remove the saucepan from the heat and add the butter and chopped herbs.
+• Once the rice is cooked (you might not need to use all the stock), remove the saucepan from the heat and add the butter.
 Give the risotto a good toss or stir to make it soft and creamy.*

 • Rest for a full minute before serving, ideally on warm plates.
-Scatter over more chopped herbs and parmesan, if using, and garnish with a twist of black pepper.
+Scatter over the gremolata, artichoke leaves and parmesan, if using, and add a twist of black pepper if you wish.

 Notes